shfiorenza/CyLaKS/README.md

 ```
 docker stop cylaks
 ```
-This will leave the docker image on your computer.
-To fully remove the docker image, use the _clean up_ flag:
+This will leave the Docker image on your computer for later use.
+To fully remove the Docker image, use the _clean up_ (-c) flag:
 ```
 ./launch_docker.sh -c
 ```
-Finally, if the Dockerhub image does not work for whatever reason, try building the environment and simulation images locally on your machine:
+Finally, if the Dockerhub image does not work for whatever reason, try building the environment and simulation images locally:
 ```
 ./launch_docker.sh -e
 ./launch_docker.sh -b
 ```

 ### Building from source
-If you plan on compiling or instally CyLaKS locally, first clone the repo:
+If you plan on compiling or installing CyLaKS locally, first clone the repo:
 ```
 git clone https://github.com/Betterton-Lab/CyLaKS
 cd CyLaKS